Life's Little Frustrations

 of the Sunday newspaper."

-Let's face it, more often than not it's life's little annoyances that get to trigger our "worry/ frustration button" and cause us to overreact in one way or another.
+Let's face it, more often than not it's life's little annoyances that get to trigger our "frustration button" and cause us to react in one way or another.

-Most of us have at least one worry/frustration button—and as long as this button is active, it's a good reminder that I still have some growing to do—and will until I get to the place where I quit worrying and overreacting and learn to trust God for everything!
+Most of us have at least one worry/frustration button—and as long as this button is active, it's a good reminder that I still have some growing to do—and will until I get to the place where I quit worrying and overreacting and learn to trust God for everything.
+What a relief that God is not done working with me yet!

 Suggested prayer: "Dear God, please help me to keep growing in 'faith and love and every grace' so I can get to the point where I can accept life's frustrations without getting my buttons pushed, and trust you in every situation.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."